Skip to content

 If your employee raises the allegation of sexual harassment informally, they will likely approach you to discuss the issue.
 However, an employee may alternatively raise an allegation of sexual harassment formally.
 This may be because they have already raised it informally, and the situation was not dealt with satisfactorily.

-When an employee is too upset to make a formal complaint, you may carry out a formal disciplinary procedure on the person at the centre of the complaint.
+When an employee is too upset to make a formal complaint, you may carry out a formal disciplinary procedure against the person at the centre of the complaint.

 What Final Action May You Take?